The Inflation Technique Completely Solves the Causal Compatibility Problem: The Inflation Hierarchy for Correlation Scenarios

 Notice that any distribution $Q_n$ subject to the constraints (\ref{symmetry^gen}-\ref{probas^gen}) must be such that the marginals associated with relabellings of the indices of the diagonal variables obey the same compatibility conditions as the canonical diagonal marginals do, i.e.,

 for all $\bar{\pi}$.

-Actually, the original description of the inflation technique in Ref.~\cite{wolfe2016inflation} imposes the constraints (\ref{probas^wolfe})\footnote{Ref.~\cite{wolfe2016inflation} imposes the constraints (\ref{probas^wolfe}) for ${g=n}$, since every subset of variables $\cup_{i=1}^n \{A_1^{\bar{\pi}^{L_1}(i...i)}{,}...,A_m^{\bar{\pi}^{L_m}(i...i)}\}$ is related to the diagonal variables $\cup_{i=1}^n \{A_1^{i...i}{,}...,A_m^{i...i}\}$ by an automorphism of the inflation graph, and hence also constitute so-called \emph{ai-expressible sets} in the language of Ref.~\cite{wolfe2016inflation}.} rather than (\ref{symmetry^gen}-\ref{probas^gen}) over the distribution $Q_n$, as demanding the existence of a distribution $Q_n$ satisfying condition (\ref{probas^wolfe}) can be shown to enforce over $P(a_1{,}...,a_m)$ exactly the same constraints as demanding the existence of a distribution satisfying (\ref{symmetry^gen}-\ref{probas^gen}).
+Actually, the original description of the inflation technique in Ref.~\cite{wolfe2016inflation} imposes the constraints (\ref{probas^wolfe}) rather than (\ref{symmetry^gen}-\ref{probas^gen}) over the distribution $Q_n$, as demanding the existence of a distribution $Q_n$ satisfying condition (\ref{probas^wolfe}) can be shown to enforce over $P(a_1{,}...,a_m)$ exactly the same constraints as demanding the existence of a distribution satisfying (\ref{symmetry^gen}-\ref{probas^gen}).
 Indeed, as noted in Ref.~\citep[App.~C]{wolfe2016inflation}, any distribution $Q_n$ satisfying (\ref{probas^wolfe}) can be twirled or symmetrized (see Appendix) to a distribution $\tilde{Q}_n$ satisfying Eqs.~(\ref{symmetry^gen}-\ref{probas^gen}).
 For convenience, from now on we will just refer to the formulation of the inflation technique involving the symmetries (\ref{symmetry^gen}).
 This formulation has the added advantage that the symmetry constraints can be exploited to reduce the time and memory complexity of the corresponding linear program, see for instance Ref.~\cite{Gent2006329}.

 It isn't hard to see how this general notion of inflation can also be used to tackle Approximate Causal Compatibility and Approximate Causal Optimization in general correlation scenarios $\G$:

 \begin{prob}{\term{Inflation for Causal Compatibility}} \\ \textsc{Input:} A positive integer $n$, a causal structure $\G$ and a particular probability distribution over the observed variables $P$.\\ \textsc{Primal Linear Program:}